$\text{#NFA}$ admits an FPRAS: Efficient Enumeration, Counting, and Uniform Generation for Logspace Classes: Proofs of Intermediate Results

 Efficient algorithms for either enumerating or uniformly generating the answers to a query are powerful tools to help in the process of understanding the answers to a query.
 But how can we know how long these algorithms should run, and how complete the set of computed answers is?
 A third tool that is needed then is an efficient algorithm for computing, or estimating, the number of solutions to a query.
-Then, taken together, enumeration, counting and uniform generation techniques form a powerful attacking trident when confronting to the problem of answering a~query.
+Then, taken together, enumeration, counting and uniform generation techniques form a powerful attacking trident when \review{confronting the problem} of answering a~query.

-In this paper, we follow a more principled approach to study the problems of enumerating, counting and uniformly generating the answers to a query.
+In this paper, we follow \review{a principled approach} to study the problems of enumerating, counting and uniformly generating the answers to a query.
 More specifically, we begin by following the guidance of \cite{jerrum1986random}, which urges the use of relations to formalize the notion of solution to a given input of a problem (for instance, to formalize the notion of answer to an input query over an input database).
-While there are many ways of formalizing this notion, most such formalizations only make sense for a specific kind of queries, e.g. a subset of the integers is well-suited as the solution set for counting problems, but not for sampling problems.
-Thus, if $\Sigma$ denotes a finite alphabet, then by following \cite{jerrum1986random}, we represent a problem as a relation $R \subseteq \Sigma^* \times \Sigma^*$, and we say that $y$ is a solution for an input $x$ if $(x,y) \in R$.
-Note that the problem of enumerating the solutions to a given input $x$ corresponds to the problem of enumerating the elements of the set $\{ y \in \Sigma^* \mid (x,y) \in R\}$, while the counting and uniform generation problems correspond to the problems of computing the cardinality of $\{ y \in \Sigma^* \mid (x,y) \in R\}$ and uniformly generating, at random, a string in this set,~respectively.
+While there are many ways of formalizing this notion, most such formalizations only make sense for a specific kind of queries, e.g. a subset of the integers is well-suited as the solution set for counting problems, but not for sampling problems. \review{We want a general framework, so by following \cite{jerrum1986random}}, we represent a problem as a relation \review{$R \subseteq \{0,1\}^* \times \{0,1\}^*$, and we say that $y$ is a solution for an input $x$ if $(x,y) \in R$.}\footnote{\review{For the sake of presentation, we assume relations to be defined over the binary alphabet $\{0,1\}$.
+The results of this article also hold if we consider relations defined over an arbitrary finite alphabet $\Sigma$.}} Note that the problem of enumerating the solutions to a given input $x$ corresponds to the problem of enumerating the elements of the set $\{ y \in \{0,1\}^* \mid (x,y) \in R\}$, while the counting and uniform generation problems correspond to the problems of computing the cardinality of $\{ y \in \{0,1\}^* \mid (x,y) \in R\}$ and uniformly generating, at random, a string in this set,~respectively.